travisvroman/kohi/readme.md

 ### Building for Windows

-Open up a command prompt or Powershell instance and run the `build-debug.bat` file for a debug build, or `build-release.bat` for a release build.
+Open up a Command Prompt or Powershell instance and run the `build-debug.bat` file for a debug build, or `build-release.bat` for a release build.
 There is also a `clean.bat` available.

 Alternatively, there are tasks available for Visual Studio Code (`Ctrl+Shift+B`)

 ### Building for Linux/macOS
-Open up a terminal and run the `build-debug.sh` file for a debug build, or `build-release.sh` for a release build.
+Open up a terminal isntance and run the `build-debug.sh` file for a debug build, or `build-release.sh` for a release build.
 There is also a `clean.sh` available.

 Alternatively, there are tasks available for Visual Studio Code (`Ctrl+Shift+B`)